SignalK/specification/gitbook-docs/data_model_metadata.md

 In the example `meta` object above, a definition is provided for an analog RPM gauge for the port engine.
 It provides a few different options for the consumer to use to display the name of the measurement and explicitly calls out the unit of measure.

+###`description`

+This is the description for the Signal K path and must always be the same as the description property within the Signal K Schema for that path.

+###`displayName`

+This is used on or near any display or gauge which shows the data.
+Units can change and are presented separately, therefore no indication of units should be included in displayName. eg. "Port"

+###`longName` `shortName`

+These are human readable names for the particular instance of this value.
+Presented to users to identify the value.
+The short version may be used by consumers where space is at a premium.
+As with displayName units should not be included.

 ###`timeout`